psu13/mutable-hakyll/posts/fried-rice.md

 Dice the onion and brown it in a pan in olive oil.
 Add salt and pepper, cook for a minute or two.
 Add the meat, mixing it up with the onions.
 Stir this around, add more salt and pepper.
 Now put in a teaspoon or two of soy sauce.
 Mix this around until the pork is mostly done.

 Heat the rice in the microwave (1 or 2 min on high), then dump it into the pan and break it up so there are no big lumps.
 Stir it around in the meat.
 Add a bit more soy sauce to season the rice.
 Then mix and cook on medium heat for 5 or 10 minutes, until the rice gets starchy.
-Add more salt and pepper to taste.
+Finish with another splash of soy sauce,  dark soy if you want to get fancy, and some white pepper.
+White pepper has a different sort of kick than black pepper and is particularly nice in fried rice.

 Add an egg if you feel like it.
 Or hot sauce, or whatever.
 Another classic addition is frozen peas and/or carrots.
 Just toss them in and mix them up so they heat up with the rice.